In Massachusetts, a team of researchers managed to complete the experimentation on "liquibots", aquatic robots with extraordinary capabilities.

 The new liquibots, on the other hand, do not require electricity because they gain their power chemically.

-Specifically, robots feed on their own, moving around in the surrounding liquid solution and filling up with certain chemicals.
+Specifically, robots feed on their own, moving in the surrounding liquid solution and filling up with certain chemicals.
 This process generates a reaction in the liquibots that produces oxygen bubbles.
 The bubbles turn into "balloons", which drag the robots to the surface and help them download their content.

 The video below shows how robots move in the liquid, so as to better clarify the explanation.